kmlawson/japanese-empire-mo3335/seminars.md

 **Further Reading:**

-* Kikuchi, Yūko, ed. *Refracted Modernity: Visual Culture and Identity in Colonial Taiwan*
+* Kikuchi, Yūko, ed. *Refracted Modernity: Visual Culture and Identity in Colonial Taiwan* (P)
-* Henry, Todd. *Assimilating Seoul: Japanese Rule and the Politics of Public Space in Colonial Korea, 1910-45*
+* rest of Henry, Todd. *Assimilating Seoul: Japanese Rule and the Politics of Public Space in Colonial Korea, 1910-45* (P)
 * Oh, Se-Mi.
 “Consuming the Modern: The Everyday in Colonial Seoul, 1915-1937.”
-* Tani E. Barlow, ed., *Formations of Colonial Modernity in East Asia*
+* Tani E. Barlow, ed., *Formations of Colonial Modernity in East Asia* (P)
-* Ming-cheng M. Lo, *Doctors within Borders: Profession, Ethnicity, and Modernity in Colonial Taiwan*
+* Ming-cheng M. Lo, *Doctors within Borders: Profession, Ethnicity, and Modernity in Colonial Taiwan* (P)
-* Wang, Taisheng, *Legal Reform in Taiwan Under Japanese Colonial Rule, 1895-1945*
+* Wang, Taisheng, *Legal Reform in Taiwan Under Japanese Colonial Rule, 1895-1945* (P)
+* rest of *The Modern Girl Around the World* (P)
+* rest of *Gender and Law in the Japanese Imperium* (P)
+* Robinson, Michael *Cultural nationalism in colonial Korea, 1920-1925* (P)
+* Choi, Hyaeweol *New Women in Colonial Korea : a Sourcebook*
+* Kim, Janice *To Live to Work: Factory Women in Colonial Korea* (P)
+* Morris, Andrew *Colonial Project, National Game: A History of Baseball in Taiwan* (P)

 **Preparation:**